sandialabs/WEC-OpenFOAM-Open-Datasets/README.md

 # WEC OpenFOAM Open Datasets
 <div align="justify">
-Welcome to the landing page for the OpenFOAM Wave Energy Converter Open Datasets!
+Welcome to the landing page for the Wave Energy Converter (WEC) OpenFOAM Open Datasets!

 <br />
 This repository is a collection of templates, examples, helper scripts, and data-sets compiled with the goal of improving the accessibility of high-fidelity CFD simulation of WECs using OpenFOAM.